 The idea is that even if your friends can’t afford to donate money, they will be happy to “donate” their status message.
 With hundreds or even thousands of people, all with the same status message, many strangers around the world will see it and some will be inclined to donate, especially if they can relate to the situation.

 To see how to set up this type of promotion, check out the following blog post How to Run a 24-Hour Campaign on Facebook.

-Before the last few days of the fundraiser ask everyone on your email list and your Facebook group to donate the dollar amount of the day the fundraiser ends. e.g. “donate $31 on March 31st”.
+Before the last few days of the fundraiser ask everyone on your email list and your Facebook group to donate the dollar amount of the day the fundraiser ends.
+Example: “donate $31 on March 31st”

 This promotion helps to give all those procrastinators out there a little extra incentive to donate before the buzzer.